Breast cancer cell spheroid, SEM picture Dr Khuloud T. Al-Jamal (CC BY 4.0)

 This beginner-friendly microfluidic pack for spheroid culture, observation, and screening is combined with the flexible Elveflow software for sequence setting and automation, allowing improved reproducibility and sample use optimization.

-The Elveflow OB1 MK4 flow controller provides a totally pulseless and fast response flow control coupled with flow rate sensors (Galileo) for feedback loops with the OB1.
-This is the most stable and precise microfluidic solution on the market, especially in comparison to syringes and peristaltic pumps.
+An accurate flow controller provides a totally pulseless and fast response flow control coupled with flow rate sensors (Galileo).
+Pressure-driven systems are the most stable and precise microfluidic solutions on the market, especially in comparison to syringes and peristaltic pumps.
 This is especially important to perfectly control the applied shear stress on the cells to better mimic in vivo conditions.

 For long-term experiments like spheroid culture in microfluidic chips, recirculation of the medium is needed to maintain a constant, sufficient shear stress applied to the cells without using large quantities of expensive medium.
-Several methods exist to perform recirculation; a MUX recirculation or a MUX Wire with valves can be used (Elveflow).
+Several methods exist to perform recirculation; a recirculation bridge or active valves can be used.

-A MUX distribution valve can also be added to inject different media and drugs.
+A sequential injection valve can also be added to inject different media and drugs.
 A commercialized dedicated microfluidic chip for spheroids can also be included.

 The spheroid cell culture pack is highly customizable and can include several instruments to form the following platform.
 Each instrument is compatible with the others, piloted by the same software, and has a dedicated user guide for beginner-friendly step-by-step setup.